-Nonetheless, the Authority has considered past water use in calculating cost-reflective volumetric charges that recover variable costs (see Chapter 6 - Draft Prices).
+Nonetheless, the Authority has considered past water use in calculating cost-reflective volumetric charges that recover variable costs (see Chapter 6 - Final Prices).

 Under the Direction, the Authority must recommend prices that maintain revenues in real terms where current prices are above the level required to recover prudent and efficient costs.
-For this purpose, the Authority has considered forecast irrigation water use (see Chapter 6 - Draft Prices).
+For this purpose, the Authority has considered forecast irrigation water use (see Chapter 6 - Final Prices).
+No submissions were received in regard to water use forecasts in the Proserpine River WSS.